telerik/ajax-docs/controls/treelist/functionality/scrolling/overview.md

 ## Saving scroll position

-**ClientSettings.Scrolling.SaveScrollPosition** property gets or sets a value indicating whether RadTreeList willkeep the scroll position during postbacks.
+**ClientSettings.Scrolling.SaveScrollPosition** property gets or sets a value indicating whether RadTreeList will keep the scroll position during postbacks.

 You can set the scrolling properties as below: